hjt523/QA-Training-Notebook/Github-How-to.md

+Github How to's ( non exhaustive)

 This file is here to keep track of git commands that i may forget and need a refresher on function with!
 May expand to include helpful tips, we'll see i guess!

 Index.
-1. Common commands
+- 1. Common commands
-2. Forking
+- 2. Forking

 1. Common commands: